pomputer/GUI-AMDGPU-Overclocker/README.md

 # GUI-AMDGPU-Overclocker
-Open Source GUI overclocking utility for AMDGPU on Linux.
+A Simple, Easy to Use, Open Source GUI overclocking utility for AMDGPU on Linux.

-DISCLAIMER: Use this utility completely at your own risk.
-I take no responsibility for any damage that might occur while using this utility.

 Dependencies:
 	python3,